JustSustainabilityDesign/savetheAI/_pages/electricity.md

 ## AI’s Growing Energy Demand
 The rapid expansion of AI has led to a surge in data centre construction and electricity consumption, raising concerns about the strain on global energy grids, as well as increasing demands on air, water, labour, fossil fuels, and other critical resources.
 While AI’s energy footprint continues to grow, long-term concerns include:
 - **Straining power grids.** The increased electricity demands of AI are raising concerns about whether energy supply can keep pace.
-For example, a single Meta data centre in Iowa consumes as much electricity annually as 7 million laptops running 8 hours a day.[^4] Further, data centres in the US used about 4.4% of the nation’s power in 2023, and could increase to as much as 12% of US power by 2028.[^5] This rapid increase raises concerns over power grid stability, potentially affecting a wide range of services– including the ability to power your home.[^6]
+For example, a single Meta data centre in Iowa consumes as much electricity annually as 7 million laptops running for 8 hours a day.[^4] Further, data centres in the US used about 4.4% of the nation’s power in 2023, and could increase to as much as 12% of US power by 2028.[^5] This rapid increase raises concerns over power grid stability, potentially affecting a wide range of services – including the ability to power your home.[^6]
 - **Increased fossil fuel use.** The high electricity demands of AI-driven data centres are delaying the retirement of coal plants and driving a resurgence in fossil fuel power generation.
 Coal plants that were scheduled for closure are being kept online to support the power needs of AI infrastructure.[^4]

 **For more insights, check out our [Takeaways](https://savethe.ai/takeaways/) page.**